luismond/tm2tb/README.md

 ## Credits

 ### Libraries
-- `spaCy`: Tokenization, POS-tagging
+- `spaCy`: Tokenization, Part-of-Speech tagging
-- `sentence-transformers`: Sentence and n-gram embeddings
+- `sentence-transformers`: sentence and terms embeddings
 - `xmltodict`: parsing of XML file formats (.mqxliff, .tmx, etc.)

 ### Other credits:
-- [KeyBERT](https://github.com/MaartenGr/KeyBERT): tm2tb takes some concepts from KeyBERT, like ngrams-to-sentence similarity and the implementation of Maximal Marginal Relevance.
+- [KeyBERT](https://github.com/MaartenGr/KeyBERT): tm2tb takes some concepts from KeyBERT, like terms-to-sentence similarity and the implementation of Maximal Marginal Relevance.